Diyi2020/Diyi2020.github.io/_pages/about.md

 2. Quantum Algorithms: Input model, Dynamics, Open Quantum System

-Will be applying for postdoc during Fall 2024.
-Open to positions beyond math/applied department, including Quantum initiatives/ Quantum Science and Technology/ Quantum centers/ national or industrial Lab.
+Will be applying for math/applied math postdoc during Fall 2024.
+But also open to positions in our departments including quantum initiatives, quantum Science and technology,national or industrial Labs.